Birmingham Bowl: Sponsorship

 From 2006 through 2010, the game was the PapaJohns.com Bowl, named after Papa John's Pizza, who became the title sponsor signing a multi-year agreement in November 2006.
 On August 6, 2010, Papa John's announced it would not renew its sponsorship, after having secured a sponsorship deal with the National Football League.

-Following the announcement, the game was temporarily renamed the Birmingham Bowl until BBVA Compass was announced as its title sponsor on November 4, 2010, officially changing its name to the BBVA Compass Bowl.
+The game was temporarily renamed the Birmingham Bowl until BBVA Compass was announced as its title sponsor on November 4, 2010, officially changing its name to the BBVA Compass Bowl.
 The bowl was sponsored by BBVA through the January 2014 game, following which BBVA Compass declined to renew its sponsorship, and the game was subsequently renamed the Birmingham Bowl.

-The 2018 edition of the Birmingham Bowl was sponsored by the Jared brand of Sterling Jewelers, and the 2019 edition was sponsored by TicketSmarter.
+The 2018 edition was sponsored by the Jared brand of Sterling Jewelers, and the 2019–2022 editions were sponsored by TicketSmarter.

+On November 30, 2023, the 76 chain of gas stations was announced as the new sponsor of the game.
+This arrangement was in place for just one edition of the game.

+In September 2025, a four-year sponsorship agreement with JLab Audio was announced.

 Game results

 Rankings are from the AP Poll from before the game was played.